cloudberrydb/cloudberrydb/gpAux/extensions/pxf/README.md

 FORMAT 'TEXT' (DELIMITER ',');
 ```

+If you wish to use PXF with Hadoop, instructions will be made available shortly.

+Please refer to [PXF Setup](https://cwiki.apache.org/confluence/display/HAWQ/PXF+Build+and+Install) for instructions to setup PXF.
 Once you also install and run PXF server on the machines where GPDB segments are run, you can select data from the demo PXF profile:
 ```
 # SELECT * from pxf_read_test order by a;